EDunaev/MyHomeApp/README.md

 ## Development server

-Run `ng serve` for a dev server.
+There are two ways to start the application:
+    1. To start application localy without backend execute `npm run dev:local`.
+This command will start the client and the json server as backend mock.
+    2. To start application localy execute `npm run dev`.
+In this case a server is needed.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding